SwarnavaDhar/My-Tiny-Projects/README.md

 3. Responsive Gallery - Made a responsive Gallery using HTML and CSS, used grid and flex properties, not used media-query property.

 4. Search Bar - A Unique Search Bar using HTML and CSS, with little bit of transition property for smoothness.

+5. Random Colour Generator - A very common JS project, which helps us to learn dom better.
+Added a start and stop button.
+Clicking on "start" it starts generating random colour untill the user clicks "stop"